Primary Links:

 Article IX The President of the Society shall be elected by the unanimous vote of the Committee.
 The terms of the Presidency shall be three years but may be renewed.

-Article X Five Honorary Secretaries, including The Treasurer, shall be elected by the vote of Members at the General Meeting.
+Article X A number of Honorary Secretaries shall be elected by the vote of Members at the General Meeting.
 Together with the President, the Honorary Secretaries constitute the Committee and shall manage the affairs of the Society.
 Their term of office shall be 3 years, but they shall be eligible for re-election.
 In the event that an officer of the Society does not complete his/her term of office, the other members of the Committee shall appoint a replacement without calling a General Meeting.
+Additional officers may be appointed on a provisional basis mid-term if such action is deemed necessary by the committee; any such appointments shall be confirmed by the vote of Members at the next General Meeting.
 Members wishing to stand for election shall declare their candidacy, which must be proposed and seconded respectively by two Members of the Society, in writing to the Honorary Secretaries no later than twenty-one days before the General Meeting.

 GENERAL MEETINGS